skyra-project/audio/README.md

 	})
 await node.connect();

-// This sends the required raw Voice State and Server
+// This sends the required raw Voice State and Voice
-// Update data to lavalink so it can make a connection. client.ws.on("VOICE_STATE_UPDATE", async (data) => {
+// Sever data to lavalink so it can make a connection. client.ws.on("VOICE_STATE_UPDATE", async (data) => {
 	try {
 		await client.lavalink.voiceStateUpdate(data);